aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to RTF on Android via Java" h2="Convert MHTML to RTF in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+It is used to save webpages for archiving or sharing.
+RTF (Rich Text Format) is a document file format used by Microsoft products such as Word and Office.
+It is a popular format for text and graphics interchange and is used to save documents in a format that can be read by different word processors.

+<h2>How Aspose.Total helps for mhtml to rtf conversion</h2>

-You can integrate MHTML to RTF conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to RTF.
+Integrating MHTML to RTF conversion feature in mobile apps can be done by using two APIs of Aspose.Total for Android Java package.
+First, you need to convert MHTML file to DOC using Aspose.PDF for Android via Java.
+Secondly, by using Word Processing API Aspose.Words for Android Java, you can render DOC to RTF.
+Aspose.Total for Android Java package is a suite of file format APIs that enables developers to create, edit, render, and convert various file formats within their Android applications.
+It provides a comprehensive set of APIs to work with Microsoft Word, Excel, PowerPoint, PDF, and other popular file formats.
+Aspose.PDF for Android via Java API enables developers to convert MHTML to DOC format.
+Aspose.Words for Android Java API enables developers to render DOC to RTF format.
+With these two APIs, developers can easily integrate MHTML to RTF conversion feature in their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}